-The Division of Environmental Health regulates and enforces public health and environmental matters in accordance with the Rockland County Sanitary Code, New York State laws and Environmental Conservation laws.
+The Division of Environmental Health regulates and enforces public health and environmental matters in accordance with the Rockland County Sanitary Code, Local laws, New York State laws and Environmental Conservation laws.
 Programs address the concerns of housing, food and recreation, water supply, mosquito control and other matters.

 The popularity of aquatic activities are growing and we currently have approximately 140 regulated facilities with 230 operations in our county.
 Improper design, operation and/or supervision of bathing facilities can create hazards that endanger public health and safety.